 Asking for Help with Funeral Expenses

-“In lieu of flowers” is sometimes used to request for assistance paying for funeral expenses.
+“In lieu of flowers” is sometimes used to request assistance paying for funeral expenses.
 Not everyone starts end-of-life planning while they have time.
 Instead, this burden falls to the family.
 Since funerals cost a pretty penny, the family might require financial assistance from guests and other loved ones.

 13. “The family is asking for financial support for [Name’s] funeral expenses…”